The New Student Fall Retreat

 Free parking during the retreat if living off-campus

-Free Breakfast Lunch and Dinner while on campus for the three days of the retreat
+Free breakfast, lunch and dinner during the three days of the retreat

-Tours of across campus and local excursions in Eugene
+Tours of campus and local excursions in Eugene

-Connection to a diverse student services and organizations on campus
+Connection to student services and organizations on campus

 Who is the New Student Fall Retreat for:

-NSFR is meant for first year and transfer students to have a comprehensive introduction to campus that encourages them to build community and engagement with their peers.
-NSFR is the only Bridge Program please program that allows students who do not live on campus to participate.
+NSFR is meant for first-year and transfer students to have a comprehensive introduction to campus that encourages them to build community, belonging, and engagement with their peers.
+NSFR is the only Bridge Program program that allows students who live off campus to participate.
 Participants have found the retreat a great place to find community on campus and confidently start the school year.
+The retreat is open to all students regardless of international or immigration status.

 What happens during the New Student Fall Retreat?

-Retreaters at NSFR get to experience campus before anyone else is there.
-Retreaters get to be on campus early, take part in fun activities, ultimately to familiarize themselves with campus and it's resources.
-Activities in the past have included:
+Students at NSFR get to experience campus before other students arrive.
+"Retreaters" arrive on campus early, take part in engaging activities, and ultimately familiarize themselves with campus and it's resources.
+Activities in the past have included: workshops on academics; student panels; faculty and staff QA; and a resource fair.

 Who organizes the retreat:

-The program is lead by the professional staff of the Center for Multicultural Academic Excellence, a Center located on campus that focuses serving students form underrepresented backgrounds with holistic and comprehensive advising and support. and the The Student Leadership Team, a team of 10-12 upper class students passionate about engagement and many of which participated in NSFR as freshmen.
+The program is lead by the professional staff of the Center for Multicultural Academic Excellence.
+CMAE academic counselors focus on providing holistic and comprehensive advising and support.
+The Student Leadership Team, a team of 10-12 upper class students who are passionate about creating community and belonging on campus, lead the activities and engagement during the three days.

 Location:

-NSFR takes place on the University of Oregon Campus.
-Students that are staying in the dorms will move in early to their dorm and have all associated costs of early move-in covered by the program.
+NSFR takes place on the University of Oregon campus.
+Students who are staying in the residence halls move in early to their hall and have all associated costs of early move-in covered by the program.

 Highlights from Previous Years Retreats